jhalmu/Homesite/README.md

 ## Diary

+18.9.2024

+I removed basic Test from CI-pipe to be happier.
+Waiting for Godot.
+I think too,  that if I should start over.
+Actually I haven't got very far from start.
+I have played here.
+Have had links and so on.

 9.9.2024

 I practised with Andrew Steward's " How you start writing LiveView " video where he makes Link app allmost from scratch.
 I did the Links.